-- 5. To refer to a Standing Committee.

-- 6. To postpone to the next Regular Committee Meeting.
+- 5. To refer to a Standing Committee. - 6.
+To postpone to the next Regular Committee Meeting.

-- a.
-A Resolution considered at the first Regular Monthly Meeting of the Ways & Means Committee may be postponed until; either the Second Regular Monthly Meeting of the same month, or the first Regular Monthly Meeting the following month.

 - 7. To postpone to a Special Meeting, which shall occur no later than sixty (60) days from the date said Motion to Postpone is passed, or at the next Regularly Scheduled Committee Meeting, whichever is sooner, with the consent of the Sponsor(s),

 - 8. To withdraw a motion.

 - 9. To recess.

 - 10. To adjourn.